 Sixth Formers also have the option to attend careers courses and university open days.
 In addition, students are able to participate in a practice session with external interviewers from academic, industrial and commercial institutions.

-Sixth Formers are also able to benefit from our extensive network of former students who are happy to share their experiences of universities and careers and provide valuable contacts and work placements.
+Our students are also able to benefit from our extensive network of former students and alumni who are happy to share their experiences of universities and careers and provide valuable contacts and work placements.

 Sixth Form News